Yottaa: History

 In a series A round in 2010 Yottaa raised $4 million of venture funding from General Catalyst Partners, Stata Venture Partners and Cambridge West Ventures to build its acceleration platform.
 In 2012 Yottaa named Raymie Stata, a former CTO of Yahoo!, in its board of directors.
 In a series B round in 2012 the company raised an additional $9 million to expand its platform technology to include monitoring and security features.
 Following the round, Yottaa won MassTLC's award for Innovative Technology of the Year - Cloud.
 A further $16 million were raised in 2013, in a round led by Intel Capital, also attracting funding from previous investors to expand sales and marketing operations and attract enterprise customers.
 From an equity issuance in December 2014, Yottaa received $10.45 million.
 In early 2015, Yottaa moved its offices from Boston to Waltham, Massachusetts.
+On May 12, 2022 Yottaa announced a significant growth investment from PSG to help accelerate their growth.
+Financial terms were not disclosed.